 Pediatric Cancer Organizations Scheduled to Participate:

 AACR Pediatric Cancer Working Group Town Hall Meeting and Networking Reception

 Sunday, April 19, 2015, 6:30 - 9:00 pm ET

 Regency Ballroom C (Second Floor), Loews Philadelphia Hotel

-All attendees of the AACR Annual Meeting are invited to attend this special evening session and networking reception hosted by the AACR Pediatric Cancer Working Group.
-In addition to open discussion and a networking reception, this meeting will consist of an interactive summary of AACR's past, present, and future pediatric oncology-related initiatives, as well as recognition of the Pediatric Cancer Working Group's leadership and sponsors.
+All attendees of the AACR Annual Meeting are invited to attend this town hall meeting and networking reception hosted by the AACR Pediatric Cancer Working Group.
+In addition to open discussion and a networking reception, this meeting consists of an interactive summary of AACR's past, present, and future pediatric oncology-related initiatives, as well as recognition of the Pediatric Cancer Working Group's leadership and sponsors.

 Meet the AACR Pediatric Cancer Working Group Chairperson, Lee J. Helman, MD

 Monday, April 20, 2015, 10:00 - 11:00 am ET

 AACRcentral, AACR Amphitheater, Halls B-E

 Dr. Lee Helman is the Scientific Director for Clinical Research in the Center for Cancer Research at the National Cancer Institute and Professor of Pediatrics and Oncology at Johns Hopkins University.
 His tenure at NCI began with a fellowship after receiving his MD from the University Of Maryland School Of Medicine and completing his residency at Barnes Hospital, Washington University.
 Throughout his 31 years at NCI, Dr. Helman has served as Head, and later Chief of the Molecular Oncology section of the Pediatric Oncology Branch, assuming the role of Scientific Director in 2007.